 Mediators who require extensions

 Mediators have three years from completion of their training to submit their portfolios.
-In exceptional circumstances this can be extended – please contact firstname.lastname@example.org for more details.
+This can be extended in certain circumstances.
+Please read the Guidance on extensions for mediators who trained after 1.1.15.
+If you trained before this date, or have any questions after reading the guidance, please contact email@example.com.

 Frequently asked questions about FMCA Accreditation